flenniken/utf8tests/procedures.md

 __What Failed?__

 * Perl 5.30.2 changes internal use characters to the replacement character.
-* Perl 5.30.2 replaces invalid sequence runs with one replacement character.
+* Perl 5.30.2 replaces some invalid sequence inconsistent with current best practices.

 __Why it Failed?__

-My interpretation of the specification is that it is invalid to replace noncharacters with the replacement character when Perl encodes text since the text could be for internal use and stored.
+It is invalid to replace noncharacters with the replacement character when Perl encodes text since the text could be for internal use and stored.

-I think the second paragraph "...replacing it with U+FFFD replacement character, to indicate the problem in the text" is talking about how to show these characters in an editor.
-Unicode fonts have box glyphs for the noncharacters which do a better job of indicating a problem.

-Special Areas and Format Characters, page 924, section 23.7 Noncharacters

-   >Applications are free to use any of these noncharacter code points internally.
-They have no standard interpretation when exchanged outside the context of internal use.
-However, they are not illegal in interchange, nor does their presence cause Unicode text to be ill-formed.
-The intent of noncharacters is that they are permanently prohibited from being assigned interchangeable meanings by the Unicode Standard.
-They are not prohibited from occurring in valid Unicode strings which happen to be interchanged.
-This distinction, which might be seen as too finely drawn, ensures that noncharacters are correctly preserved when “interchanged” internally, as when used in strings in APIs, in other interprocess protocols, or when stored.

-   >If a noncharacter is received in open interchange, an application is not required to interpret it in any way.
-It is good practice, however, to recognize it as a noncharacter and to take appropriate action, such as replacing it with U+FFFD replacement character, to indicate the problem in the text.
-It is not recommended to simply delete noncharacter code points from such text, because of the potential security issues caused by deleting uninterpreted characters.
-(See conformance clause C7 in Section 3.2, Conformance Requirements, and Unicode Technical Report #36, “Unicode Security Considerations.”)

-It is cool to replace runs of invalid characters with one replacement character and it does conform to the rules.
-However, it is inconsitent with the current best paractices being promoted by the w2c and documented in the Unicode Specification.
+Perl conforms how it replaces invalid byte sequences, but it is inconsistent with current best practices.
+See the readme section "Invalid Byte Sequences" for more information.

 __Steps to Reproduce__

-See the procedure writeValidUtf8FilePerl in the writevalidutf8file.nim file in this project.
+See the procedure writeValidUtf8FilePerl in the writevalidutf8file.nim file in this project and the "Perl tests" section in test_writevalidutf8file.nim.

 Perl issue:
 * [Perl Encode](https://github.com/dankogai/p5-encode/issues/156) &mdash; Perl encode issue 156.